lindaperez/14_bk_Bikesharing/README.md

 # bikesharing
-- [Ok] - [x] Determine viability of the selling a bike-share service in NYC
+Determine viability of the selling a bike-share service in NYC